Skip to searchSkip to main content

 Answer: No — ASIC requires a physical address for the registered office.
 A genuine virtual office may be acceptable, but not a PO Box.

 Answer: Yes — a proprietary company must have at least one Australian-resident director.
+If all directors are overseas, a nominee/resident director service is required.

 Answer: Yes — if living or working in Australia.
 A business-related visa may be required.
 You can register remotely, but operating from Australia requires proper immigration status.